piesku/roar/README.md

 - Remove `LightDirectional`.

 - (Only on the `release` branch) Remove `RenderKind` and `RenderPhase` and use `Render.Material` to distinguish between rendering phases.

+- `AudioClip` can only play one track with one instrument and a single note.